Firezer27/airbnb-clone-project/README.md

   - Provides built-in security features like CSRF protection and input validation.

-🔧 Django REST Framework (DRF)
+<h3>🔧 Django REST Framework (DRF)</h3>

 Purpose:

  An extension of Django used to create RESTful APIs efficiently and securely.
 DRF simplifies serialization, authentication, and permissions for API endpoints.

  In This Project:

   - Handles CRUD operations for users, properties, bookings, and reviews.